bridgetownrb/bridgetown/bridgetown-website/src/_docs/automations.md

 ```

 Remote URLs to automation scripts are also supported, and GitHub repo or gist
-URLs are automatically transformed to locate the right file from GitHub's CDN:
+URLs, GitLab repos, and Codeberg repos are automatically transformed to locate the right file from their servers:

 ```sh
 # Install and configure the bridgetown-cloudinary gem
 bin/bridgetown apply https://github.com/bridgetownrb/bridgetown-cloudinary
 ```

-You can also load a file other than `bridgetown.automation.rb` from GitHub:
+You can also load a file other than `bridgetown.automation.rb` from a repo:

 ```sh
 # Set up a default configuration for Netlify hosting